alexpado/camera-viewer-app/README.md

 ## Why ?

 I wanted to play games on my Switch and also screen share it on Discord to my friends.
-So I bought a HDMI to USB adapter which would "emulate" a camera with microphone from the HDMI input stream (because capture cards are freaking expensive) .
+So I bought an HDMI to USB adapter which would "emulate" a camera with microphone from the HDMI input stream (because capture cards are freaking expensive).

 I found multiple software allowing to stream the video/audio stream, but none of them had video and audio synchronized or had decent latency to not obliterate the game experience.